CumulusNetworks/docs/content/cumulus-linux-43/System-Configuration/Cumulus-User-Experience-CUE.md

 ## Command Line Basics

-This section describes the core structure and behavior of the CUE CLI.

-### Command Line Structure

 The CUE command line has a flat structure as opposed to a modal structure.
 This means that you can run all commands from the primary prompt instead of only in a specific mode.

 ### Command Syntax